 Generate a stream of events.

-Use to create an iterator over StreamEvents that provide real-time information about the progress of the Runnable, including StreamEvents from intermediate results.
+Use to create an iterator over StreamEvent that provide real-time information about the progress of the Runnable, including StreamEvent from intermediate results.

 A StreamEvent is a dictionary with the following schema:

-: Optional[list[str]] - The tags of the Runnable that generatedthe event.
+tags: The tags of the Runnable that generated the event.

-: Optional[dict[str, Any]] - The metadata of the Runnablethat generated the event.
+metadata: The metadata of the Runnable that generated the event.

 Below is a table that illustrates some events that might be emitted by various chains.
 Metadata fields have been omitted from the table for brevity.
 Chain definitions have been included after the table.